-Winchester, TN; Huntsville, AL (HUN); WNG-554; 162.525 MHz; Bedford, Coffee, Franklin, Grundy, Lincoln, and Moore issuance of a Red Flag Warning or Fire Weather Watch with the associated land management agency after determining that fuels are dry enough for fire danger concerns.
+Winchester, TN; Huntsville, AL (HUN); WNG-554; 162.525 MHz; Bedford, Coffee, Franklin, Grundy, Lincoln, and Moore conditions are possible in the next 24 to 48 hours.
+NWS forecasters will first coordinate the issuance of a Red Flag Warning or Fire Weather Watch with the associated land management agency after determining that fuels are dry enough for fire danger concerns.
 A highlight of the Red Flag Warning or Fire Weather Watch should be included within the routine fire weather forecast.